The honest answer: it depends.

-Similarly, music teachers range from music students to working musicians trying to make some extra money teaching on the side, to experienced and well-trained professional music teachers.
+Music teachers range from college music students to working musicians trying to make some extra money teaching on the side, to experienced and well-trained professional music teachers.
 As you might imagine, music lessons taught by a professional teacher cost more than lessons taught by a college student.

-What Questions Should You Ask About Music Lessons?
+What Questions Should I Ask About a Teacher?

 - How many years have they been teaching?

-- How flexible are they with the student’s level of ability and musical interests?
+- How experienced are they with your child’s level of ability and musical interests?

-- Does your student have any special needs that the teacher should know about?
+- Does your child have any special needs that the teacher should know about?

 - How committed are they to teaching music?
-Is this something he/she is passionate about, or just a way to make some money between gigs?
+Is this something they are passionate about, or just a way to make some money between gigs?

-- Will the teacher be someone who stays current with the latest trends in music and teaching?
+- Are they current with the latest research in music and teaching?

 - Is there a particular style of music you absolutely want to learn?